About this course

 Develop a range of skills appropriate to conducting open-ended mathematical investigations.
 Learn about the importance of rigour and techniques of proof in mathematical contexts.

-Refine your knowledge of statistical inference and statistical modelling and further develop essential computational and IT skills.
+Refine your statistical inference and modelling knowledge and develop essential computational and IT skills.

 Broaden your knowledge, understanding and skills in advanced higher calculus to topics including Fourier series, partial differential equations and complex analysis.